 This scholarship is given in memory of Ursula Pawlowski, a lifelong educator and former member of the College's Board of Trustees.

-- Be matriculated in the Early Childhood Education program or in another academic program with the expressed goal of a career in education. - Maintain a 2.0 GPA.
+- Be matriculated in the Early Childhood Education program or in another academic program with the expressed goal of a career in education. - Maintain a 2.0 grade point average.

 A maximum of \$500 is awarded annually.